keaton-robinson/react-xwing-squad-builder/README.md

 # go to live app: https://xwing-front-0819d636876c.herokuapp.com/

-This was my first attempt at a non-trivial functioning React application.
-I made some rookie mistakes in here that I would fix if I rewrote this app.
-There's some direct mutation of React state in here that needs correcting.

-If I were writing this again, here's some changes I would make:

-- don't use React class component at all.
-Use only functional components
-- redesign how state is managed to avoid any direct state mutation
-- consider using a React context to avoid some prop drilling.
-- Use TypeScript from the very beginning
-- include unit tests from the beginning.
-I added a few unit tests here as an exercise, but ran into problems once I started finding direct state mutations.
-- focus on having easy dependency injection so that faking test dependencies is possible without fancy Jest tricks

-I borrowed a few aeshetic things and a dataset from YASB so that I could focus on the engineering aspects of this project.

 What I wrote myself:

 - my own React components which implement the core features of YASB